DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 The next project for me, outside of everything DIY, is all things to do with my look for the day.
 Firstly, there are my dress alterations.
 I’m a tiny bit apprehensive because last time I tried the dress on, I had a bit of a wobble and decided I hated everything about it.
 I still don’t understand why that happened; it’s the same dress I found and loved a few months ago.
 However, I’m remaining calm and trying to reserve any final judgement until the alterations have taken place because – well – I can’t afford a new one!

-Finally, I’m very happy to report that there’s only been one major crisis the whole time: over the summer we have needed to dip into our wedding budget so we’ve had to scrap some of the things we’d wanted to do for our day.
+Finally, I’m very happy to report that there’s only been one major crisis in the whole wedding planning process: for a number of reasons over the summer we needed to dip into our wedding budget which meant we had to scrap some of the things we’d wanted to do for our day.
 It was really scary to reach that point, and it prompted a mammoth replanning and rejigging session (which absolutely had to happen at the pub because we needed a pint to get through it)!
-But it worked, as we managed to shave some £££ off the catering and drinks cost, and reorder the day until we were happy with how things looked again.
+But it worked, as we managed to shave some £££ off the cost and reorder the day until we were happy with how things looked again.

-And that’s where we are.
-With two months to go Andrew is completely sorted, I’m 75% there, and the party will go ahead whether I finish the decorations or not!
-It’s been equal parts enjoyable and stressful, I’ve tried my best to keep things in perspective and fend off any creeping angst but it’s not always something you have control over.
+And that’s where we are up to now.
+With two months to go Andrew’s attire is completely sorted, I’m 75% there with my look, and the party will go ahead whether I finish the decorations or not!
+It’s been equal parts enjoyable and stressful, I’ve tried my best to keep things in perspective and fend off any creeping angst but that’s not always something I have had control over.
 I’ll be so happy when it’s done and all I have left to do is enjoy getting, then being, married.